sir-pinecone/win32/desktop-src/SecAuthZ/app-isolation-release-notes.md

 ## Windows build 26100.2161 (2024-10-24)

-1. Packages run isolated in supported OSes and fall back to FullTrust in non-supported ones
+1. Packages run isolated on supported OSes and fall back to FullTrust on non-supported ones
 1. VS support to package apps with isolation

 ## Windows Insiders build (Canary Channel) 25905 (2023-07-12)